Fuerteventura: Wildlife

 The island is home to one of the two surviving populations of the threatened Canarian Egyptian vulture.
 It is also inhabited by many wild dogs and cats.
 On the barren, rocky land there are Barbary ground squirrels and geckos.
 Fuerteventura also hosts several migratory and nesting birds.
 The island has significant populations of the collared dove, common swifts and several finch species especially in the vicinity of holiday developments.

 Despite its arid climate, the island is also home to a surprisingly large insect fauna.
 Butterflies which commonly occur on the island include the clouded yellow (Colias hyale) and the bath white (Pontia daplidice) which feeds on xerophytic cruciferae.
 The island is also home to the monarch butterfly (Danaus plexippus) and its close African relative Danaus chrysippus.
 Around holiday developments such as Caleta de Fuste, water is relatively abundant, and dragonfly species including the blue emperor (Anax imperator) and the scarlet darter (Crocothemis erythraea) can be found.
 The island's sand dunes and shoreline are home to a number of bee and wasp species including the large eumenid caterpillar hunting wasp, Delta dimidiatipenne and the blue banded bee (Amegilla canifrons).

 Hawkmoths also occur on the island.
 One of the more notable species is Hyles tithymali which feeds on endemic spurges such as Euphorbia regis-jubae.
 Acherontia atropos, the deaths-head hawkmoth also occurs on the island presumably feeding on members of the Solanaceae, for example, Datura innoxia and Nicotiana glauca which are common weeds in the vicinity of human habitation.

 Natural symbols

 The official natural symbols associated with Fuerteventura are Chlamydotis undulata fuertaventurae (hubara or houbara) and Euphorbia handiensis (Cardón de Jandía).

 Demographics

 Population

-The island has a population of 116,886.
+The island had a population of 124,152 at the start of 2023.
 Throughout its long history, Fuerteventura has suffered from a population decline due to the economic situation and the climate, which have made it into a desert island.
 However, the development of tourism during the 1980s has caused the population to grow year on year since then, doubling it in a little less than a decade.

 In 2005, with 86,642 registered inhabitants, the Fuerteventura population was formed by the following: